-HTM 201 Introduction to Hospitality Management (3.0); 3 cr.
-The course is a comprehensive overview of the lodging, restaurant, institutional food service, club and convention businesses.
-The course will examine the industry's socio-economic impacts, scope, organization, career opportunities and requirements for success.
-The student will gain experience in the basic managerial functions and how they relate to the hospitality industry.
+TTM 201 (HTM 201) Introduction to Tourism & Hospitality Management (3.0); 3 cr.
+A comprehensive overview of the tourism and hospitality global industry.
+The course is a broad introduction of the industry's scope, supply and demand components, socio-economic and environmental impacts, operations, career opportunities and requirements for success.
+Students further gain exposure to the basic managerial functions and how they relate to the tourism and hospitality industry.